Gallbladder Stones

 Has this article been Insightful?
 Share it!

-Gallbladder stones, also known as cholelithiasis, are a common condition in Singapore that developed stone-like objects in the gallbladder.
-The gallbladder is responsible for the storage and release of bile, which helps in digesting fats in the food we consume.
+Gallstones, also known as cholelithiasis, is a common condition in Singapore affecting women more than men.
+They are hardened deposits of bile substances that form in the gallbladder.
+The gallbladder is responsible for the storage and release of bile and aids in digesting fats in the food we consume.

 Gallbladder stones are made up of hardened cholesterol or pigments such as bilirubin.
-These stones can vary in size, ranging from a tiny grain to a golf ball.
-While gallbladder stones typically do not result in any symptoms and do not need to be treated, in some cases, gallbladder stones may block the bile duct, causing persistent pain and inflammation.
-Sometimes, gallbladder stones may travel to the bile duct, resulting in bile duct stones.
+These stones can vary in size, ranging from a tiny grain of sand to a golf ball.
+Many do not show any symptoms, and treatment is not required unless gallstone symptoms begin to develop.
+In certain cases, the gallbladder stone may block the bile duct, causing persistent pain and inflammation, and at times, the stone may travel towards the bile duct, blocking it and resulting in bile duct stones (choledocholithiasis).

 What causes Gallbladder Stones?